35percent/11tystarter/src/posts/berkeley-homes-losses-aylesham-centre-appeal.md

 ### What we say....

-While the Aylesham decision is hugely welcome and a testament to dedicated campaign we must recognise that the Inspector pretty much accepted Berkeley Homes entire viability argument.
+While the Aylesham decision is hugely welcome and a testament to a dedicated campaign, we must recognise that the Inspector accepted Berkeley Homes entire viability argument.
 The grip of viability on planning decision making also meant that Southwark Council felt obliged to broadly agree with Berkeley, that the scheme was not viable with 35% affordable housing (the amount required by the local plan).
-ACA, as the Rule 6 party, raised  and the Council Rule argued that
+ACA, as the Rule 6 party, also felt unable to contest the viability assessment head-on, and instead raised these points......

+The reaction to the Aylesham decision has exposed the chasm there is between those who only have to hear that a scheme is 'unviable' to insist that affordable housing must be dropped, without much further thought, and those who think that a system that allows development just for the sake of developer profit, without regard for who can afford to live in any new homes, is an irrational, unfair and unjust system.
+35% Campaign is in the latter camp.

+The view that the cross-subsidy model, where building public housing depends upon building private housing, is broken is now becoming a pretty widespread.
+SHELTER, Peter Apps report

+Defenders of free-market housing are also coming to the same realisation.
+They are taking their cue from the government's 'build, build, build' mantra, and promoting the idea that it does not matter whether affordable housing is built or not, because just building any    housing, as long as there is enough of it will, by the magic of the market, produce more affordable housing, through a 'moving chain' or 'filter' effect.
+A entertaining video explanation, seemingly aimed at 5-year olds, can be found[ here](https://www.linkedin.com/posts/britain-remade_moving-chains-are-good-for-everyone-activity-7462416219225366528-W8Vq).
+More seriously, it seems to be an idea that the GLA also subscribes to, though it has not found its way into any of the Mayor's policies -

-The reaction to the Aylesham decision has exposed how useless the present system cross-subsidy is for providing affordable housing is;  this depends on cross-subsidy
+this which allows how useless the present system cross-subsidy is for providing affordable housing is;  this depends on cross-subsidy

 ### Footnotes